What's a router?

 Just as importantly, home network routers usually also have a firewall built in.
 A firewall provides a layer of defense for your computer against intrusion.
 If your router is handling firewall duties, your computer's operating system usually doesn't have to, which can often be helpful.

-Now, having read the Quick Start Guide that came with your Slingbox (you have read it, right?), you already know that your Slingbox also connects to the router via Ethernet.
+You probably already know that your Slingbox also connects to the router via Ethernet.
 Together, your cable modem, router, computers, cables, and Slingbox make up what is referred to as your home network.

 One more thing: Your Slingbox will work with most modern routers from reputable companies.